Help Center

 Technicians must undergo extensive training to become adept at the delicate process of precision component positioning and soldering.
 But human fallibility means some inconsistency and errors are unavoidable.
 Each board produced manually won't be identical.

 But first, the machines require extensive upfront programming based on the board design to define the placement routines.
-This lacks flexibility since any component or layout changes later means reprogramming the lines.
+This lacks flexibility since any component or layout changes later mean reprogramming the lines.

 While automated optical inspection and testing catch most defects, the systems lack human judgment for spotting subtle anomalies.
 Rework also proves challenging since technicians cannot simply tweak individual joints.
 Instead, correcting issues requires pulling the board from the line and either reprogramming the system or performing manual touch-ups.

-Smaller businesses may find it daunting budgeting six-figure investments in proprietary pick-and-place systems just to get started.
+Smaller businesses may find it daunting to budget six-figure investments in proprietary pick-and-place systems just to get started.
 However, large OEMs running high-volume production count on automation to stay competitive.

 Below is a comparison table summarizing the key differences between manual and automated PCB assembly: